 Two case based questions on the main topics in Class 12 board exams in each subject are expected to be asked.
 A case study will have 5 objective questions.
 Students have to answer any 4 out of 5 case based questions.

 Tips to Solve Case Study Questions for Class 10 and 12 Board Exams

 Students can easily score marks in these case based questions.
 They only need to have a conceptual understanding of the topic and a thorough knowledge of the subject.
 Here, we have provided some tips, which will help students in answering the case study questions.

 1) Students need to read the passage or comprehension thoroughly from beginning to the end.
 Then, they should go through questions which are based on the passage.

 2) After reading the questions, students should try to identify what the examiner is expecting in the answer.

 3) Sometimes, the question is tricky and difficult to understand.
 So, in that case, students should read the passage and question again.

 We will be publishing more tips and tricks on how to answer the case study questions for the board exam.
-We will also compile subject wise case based questions for class 10 and 12 by covering the important topics of the CBSE Syllabus.
-By practising them, students will get a good command in case based questions.
+We will also compile subject wise case based questions for Class 10 and 12 by covering the important topics of the CBSE Syllabus.
+By practising them, students will get a good command over case based questions.
 They can easily score marks in this portion and can maximise their score in the board exam.
 So, stay tuned to BYJU’S for more updates on case based questions related to CBSE.
 Till then, students must keep practising and working hard to boost their board exam preparation.